-Mexico Marketplace at Epcot Food and Wine
+Mexico Marketplace at Epcot Food and Wine (2023 Review)

-Mexico’s Marketplace at the Epcot Food and Wine Festival returns with three entirely new dishes.
+Mexico’s Marketplace at the Epcot Food and Wine Festival returns in 2023 with three entirely new dishes.
 While we’ve raved about some returning dishes at the festival (and complained about others)–we hated to see one dish, in particular, missing from Mexico’s menu.
+You may remember that last year, we ranked Mexico’s Capirotada de Chocolate (chocolate bread pudding) as not only the best festival dessert at Epcot but the best thing we tried altogether!

 We’ll review the menu with prices and two new items at this year’s festival.
 Unfortunately, Mexico isn’t near the strong contender as it was last year.
 But it was okay, other than the disappointing loss of that incredible dessert.